jsguides

 Object.isSealed(user); // true

 Sealed objects let you modify existing values but prevent structural changes.
 This is useful when you want to lock down an object’s shape while allowing its data to evolve.
+Use Object.isSealed() to check whether an object has been sealed — it returns true for sealed objects and also for frozen objects, since freezing implies sealing.

-Freeze vs Seal Comparison
+Freeze vs seal comparison

 const frozen = Object.freeze({ value: 1 });